 Resource: Discover the 7 Key Factors that Influence Crawl Budget

-Core Web Vitals (CWV)
+B. Core Web Vitals (CWV)

 Core Web Vitals (CWVs) are a way for Google to break down the different aspects of a site’s load speed.
 The three contributing metrics are:

-• Cumulative Layout Shift (CLS) – which measures the visual stability of your page
+- Cumulative Layout Shift (CLS): which measures the visual stability of your page

-• Largest Contentful Paint (LCP) – which measures how long it takes for the biggest element above the fold to load
+- Largest Contentful Paint (LCP): which measures how long it takes for the biggest element above the fold to load

-• First Input Delay (FID) – which measures how long it takes for interactive elements to become functional (like being able to submit a form or click a button)
+- First Input Delay (FID): which measures how long it takes for interactive elements to become functional (like being able to submit a form or click a button)

 Google’s mission is to provide the best page to answer searchers’ queries, but it goes beyond just the words on the page.
 Even if your page has the correct information, user experience plays a big role, and one of the key ways Google measures user experience is through CWVs.

-Picture this: you click on a page you found on Google intending to buy some shoes, but the page takes more than five seconds to load.
-And when it finally loads, every time you scroll, it keeps changing its layout when a new image gets rendered on the screen.
+Picture this: you click on a page you found on Google, intending to buy shoes, but the page takes more than five seconds to load.
+When it finally loads, every time you scroll, its layout changes.
+The page also does nothing whenever you click on a “see details” button or a product.
+You have to wait a couple of minutes until it finally becomes interactive.

 To improve your Core Web Vitals to near-perfect scores, follow our step-by-step CWV optimization guide.
-It’s filled with actionable techniques to make your website snappier and more stable.

-Most clients have seen their CWV scores going from 40/100 to 90+/100.
-How does Prerender improve this?
-Prerender serves a fully-rendered, functional version of your pages to search engines, cutting the rendering step completely.
+Pro Tip 💡 How does Prerender.io improve this?
+Prerender.io serves a fully-rendered, functional version of your pages to search engines, cutting the rendering step completely.
 As a result, there’s no waiting for resources to be downloaded or rendered.
-Google will receive the full page experience without any delay, effectively improving CLS, LCP, and FID scores – and unlocking the potential for higher rankings.
-Learn how Prerender works.
+Google will receive the full page experience without delay, effectively improving CLS, LCP, and FID scores. |

 5. Improve Internal Linking and Site Structure